keshav-01-karn/Insurance-risk-claims-analysis/README.md

 | **Average Claim Amount ($5.0K)** | Average severity of claims |
 | **Gender-wise Distribution** | Customer segmentation by gender |

-> These KPIs form the foundation for evaluating insurance performance and risk exposure. :contentReference[oaicite:0]{index=0}

 ---